uhasker/large-language-models-for-software-engineers/src/07-benchmarking-and-evaluation.md

 ## Closed-ended Benchmarks

+We have already discussed that building an application that uses LLMs is hard—they can produce wrong responses, retrieve irrelevant information, and outright hallucinate.
+Therefore, before deploying an LLM-based application, we need to evaluate its quality.
+This is commonly done through **benchmarking**.

+Benchmarking is the process of evaluating the performance of an LLM or an LLM-based application on a specific task.
+There are essentially two types of benchmarks: **closed-ended** and **open-ended**.

-The most straightforward way to evaluate the performance of an LLM is through multiple-choice and exact-answer benchmarking.
+The most straightforward way to evaluate the performance of an LLM is through closed-ended benchmarks like multiple-choice and exact-answer benchmarks.
 Such a benchmark consists of a set of questions together with the expected answers.

 The most famous example of a multiple-choice benchmark is the **MMLU** (Massive Multitask Language Understanding) benchmark from the paper [Measuring Massive Multitask Language Understanding](https://arxiv.org/abs/2009.03300).
+This benchmarks consists of a set of multiple-choice questions that cover a wide range of topics.

 Here is an example of a question from the MMLU benchmark: